Electricity market: Turkey

 The capacity mechanism is claimed to be a mechanism for subsiding coal in Turkey, and has been criticised by some economists, as they say it encourages strategic capacity withholding.
+It was designed to keep gas plants in the system.
+Unlike many other markets it is a hybrid system based partly on fixed costs and partly on market clearing price.
+Many say it is not good and should be changed, for example by using regional bidding zones because constraint management is the main problem in the market.

 United Kingdom

 The Capacity Market is a part of the British government's Electricity Market Reform package.
 According to the Department for Business, Energy and Industrial Strategy "the Capacity Market will ensure security of electricity supply by providing a payment for reliable sources of capacity, alongside their electricity revenues, to ensure they deliver energy when needed.
 This will encourage the investment we need to replace older power stations and provide backup for more intermittent and inflexible low carbon generation sources".

 Auctions

 Two Capacity Market Auctions are held each year.
 The T-4 auction buys capacity to be delivered in four years’ time and the T-1 auction is a top-up auction held just ahead of each delivery year.

-The following Capacity Market Auction results have been published:
+Capacity Market Auction results have been published for several years.